adamgruber/mochawesome/CONTRIBUTING.md

 ### Example required

 **All bug reports and problem issues require example code**.
+The best way to do this and ensure the issue can be debugged in the same environment in which it is occurring is to link to a repo where the issue can be reliably reproduced.
 In addition please submit the following:

 - Platform you are running on
 - The version of mochawesome and mocha you are using